 - Leave on the trays to cool completely or sit on a wire rack after 5 minutes of cooling on the tray.

-The following nutritional calculation if for guidance only and is not a strict analysis as ingredients vary!
+- Nutritional data is provided for guidance only and is not intended as a strict calculation as ingredients vary.

 - Store vegan cheesy oatcakes within an airtight food container or biscuit tin for up to 7 days.
 Possibly a few days longer.

 - Adding a layer of kitchen foil over the oatcakes within the food container can help retain the oatcakes crispiness.

 - To freeze cover the oatcakes with freezer-safe food wrap and place in the freezer for up to 3 months.
 Defrost the oatcakes at room temperature with the wrap removed.